eleven-am/db-migrator/docs/logging.md

 3. In production, use default settings to only see warnings and errors
 4. Check logs when migrations fail to understand what went wrong
 5. Component-specific logs help identify which part of the system has issues
+6. **Query Logging**: Enable query logging in development to debug SQL issues, use structured logging in production
+7. **Performance**: Monitor query durations to identify slow queries and optimization opportunities